CodeDifferently/lecture-slides/lectures/primary-school/0th-through-2nd/simple.objects-and-composition/content.md

 ### What is a Class?
 * A lot of things in life are the same type
 * Objects can appear to look different but they are built the same
-* Take for instance, different bicycles.
+* Take for instance, there are different types of bicycles.

 -
 #### Sub-topic 2A